 In addition to displays of finished craft projects, they also had an area where people were teaching and demonstrating traditional arts such as wood working, blacksmithing & spinning.
-The spinner-in-residence, Cinnamon, graciously spared us about 20 minutes of her time and taught Loving Husband how to spin his own yarn!
+The spinner-in-residence, Cinnamon Bair, graciously spared us about 20 minutes of her time and taught Loving Husband how to spin his own yarn!
 When we knew that our dog-son Basil would not have many more days with us, we groomed him and saved a gallon size bag of his beautiful velvety hair with the intention of one day having someone else spin it into yarn for us.
-Cinnamon actually had a piece with her that was made from the spinnings of several different breeds of dogs and other animals that was very neat to see and feel.
-After a couple of minutes she had LH spinning with a little dowel gizmo (as seen above).
+Cinnamon actually had a piece with her that was made from the spinnings of several different breeds of dogs and other animals.
+It was very neat to see and feel.
+After a couple of minutes she had LH spinning with a little drop spindle (as seen above).
 She said he picked it up faster than anyone she’s ever seen and that his yarn was even better than what she made when she first tried it.
 He enjoyed himself so much that we ordered him some combing paddles when we got home and he is eagerly awaiting their arrival so that he can get started!

-I don’t think I need to explain to you how GREAT the whole place smells!
+I don’t think I need to explain to you how GREAT the whole place smelled!
 With fairway favorites like funnel cakes, corn dogs & fresh cut curly fries being made at every turn, you have the added bonus of items like strawberry cheesecake and shortcake perfuming the air.
 If you love strawberries, this is the place for you!
 There were mountains of strawberry items for sale; everything from t-shirts and umbrellas to purses and jewelry.
 Out of all of the items I perused, the ONE thing that I absolutely HAD to show you was these Swarovski crystal strawberry pendants (above) by Jean Kay!
 They are small, but they immediately caught my attention.
 Even though Rockabilly trends have idealized cherry accessories, in my research I have found that in the 40’s and 50’s strawberries were every bit as popular.
 I’ve come across many examples of Bakelite strawberry accessories, hats adorned with faux strawberries, house wares painted with strawberries and clothing embellished with bunches of the little red berries as well.

-I hope you enjoy the photos of our day at the festival (above) and if you ever get a chance to visit for yourself, please do because it was well worth the $8 admission fee!
+I hope you enjoyed the photos of our day at the festival (above) and if you ever get a chance to visit for yourself, please do because it was well worth the $8 admission fee!
 The Florida Strawberry festival is just one piece of the past that remains well “preserved” in the Sunshine State.
 Visit my Vintage Strawberry Pinterest board for more juicy images!